Vikms95/_playground/form-validation-js-2/notes.md

-- Highlight a field red when the user clicks submit if the field is incorrect
+- Highlight a field red when the user tabs out if the field is incorrect